Support › Foundaro Spokes

 Media Library

 The Media Library is the central repository for images and files used across all content.
 Upload once, insert anywhere.
-Supported types include JPG, PNG, WebP, GIF, SVG, PDF, and video formats.
+Supported types include JPG, PNG, WebP, GIF, SVG, PDF, DOCX, XLSX, PPTX, CSV, TXT, and ZIP.

 - ›Always add alt text to images for accessibility and SEO.